 CriWare Audio API Adventures!

 Recently, I wrote a test tool for our sound designers at IGT.
-CriWare makes pretty much the only audio middleware out there for web games.
+CriWare makes audio middleware for web games, PC and consoles.
 More info about them here: https://www.criware.com/en/

 Their WebGL API is pretty easy to understand, so I got this sound cue tester going while our sound designers were waiting for engineering to finish integrating the CriWare audio engine into a newly-adopted Haxe-based framework.